CARCHEX vs. CarShield

 “Brought my car into the Hyundai dealership for repair.
 The car was leaking oil from the engine.
 My Hyundai Advisor called Carshield and it was covered.
 In these trying times it is so very hard on people that have to pay for car repairs and I was so happy that I had Carshield.
 I would recommend Carshield to anyone,” wrote Catherine in Florida.

-Still, several customers cited frustrations with mechanics refusing to take CarShield, which may be a sign you should talk to your preferred mechanic about CarShield before you buy.
+Still, several customers cited frustrations with mechanics refusing to take CarShield.
+This suggests that you may want to talk to your preferred mechanic about CarShield before you buy.

 “I called because an auto dealer in Conroe, TX said they do not take CarShield to cover any repair I might need on my car.
 The young lady I spoke to was supposed to call me back with the name of a dealer who would work with CarShield, but no word yet,” wrote Patricia in Texas.